 - Minimum credit limit of $10,000

-When looking at non bonused category spend, we usually compare cards to 2% cash back on all purchases with no annual fee.
+Obviously 3%/2.5% cash back is one of the best options out there.
+Our base line is usually 2% cash back on all purchases with no annual fee.
 This card offers 3% cash back the first year with no annual fee (similar to Discover it Miles), so it’s obviously better in that regard.
-Year two onwards you’d need to spend $11,800 to be better off with this card compared to a regular 2% card.
-There is also the USAA Limitless card that offers 2.5% cash back with no annual fee, that will be better for most people but it’s not available to everybody.
+Year two onwards you’d need to spend $11,800 to be better off with this card compared to a regular 2% card if you have the old $59 annual fee or $19,800 with the new $99 annual fee.